 In my opinion, plastic synthetic is the most versatile shoe outsole, followed by leather, suede and rubber.
 A smooth, synthetic outsole can be used on all dance floors: wood, ceramic, vinyl, linoleum and carpet.

 My good friend and the Bachata Champion of Vietnam recommends Toms for their versatility and performance.
 I will buy a pair and report back here soon.

-I am most excited about trying Taygras!
+I am most excited about my Taygras!
 They look great and have a flexible, smooth sole made for dancers.
 Plus, I like the ethics* of the company.

 * Did you know 20 BILLION shoes are made every year and 90% of them go un-recycled?
 Let’s just say it: the leather industry is destructive to animals, leather workers and the environment.
 I want a shoe that LASTS long, causes minimal harm, and that can be recycled if possible.
 Taygras use 100% recyclable materials.

 It seems like Jose Botta had the same problem a decade ago and designed some great shoes.
 Ataca and El Tiguere have endorsed his shoes for their functionality and performance.
 They’re on the expensive side, but I will try when I am good enough to rock them!